editor2526/Stopwatch-project/README.md

 # Stopwatch-project
 Draggable Stopwatch timer in Html format.
-You can drag and drop it across the screen, move it around.
+You can drag it across the screen, move it around.

 - Created by looking up strings from tutorials
 - Compared strings/functions/variables/etc to tutorial videos how to combine